 You’ll also find pristine, pebbly beaches, scenic waterfalls, and primitive, shoreside camping.
 Secluded backpacking, boat-in, and cart-in campsites are what make camping here so special.
 Each and every campsite is secluded and many are right on Lake Superior, with incredible views of the lake and her magical sunrises.

 What we love about Split Rock Lighthouse State Park: Camping is available year-round!

 Something to consider: There are no restaurants, gas stations, or stores nearby, so make sure you come prepared.

-Big Bay State Park, La Pointe, Wisconsin
+Big Bay State Park: La Pointe, Wisconsin

 Once you arrive in La Pointe, it’s a 6-mile drive, walk, or bike ride to Big Bay State Park.
 You’ll be greeted by towering sandstone bluffs and an expansive sandy beach.
-The campground is spacious and there’s plenty of privacy, especially at the walk-in sites.
+This gorgeous Lake Superior campground is spacious and there’s plenty of privacy, especially at the walk-in campsites.
 Once settled, get busy exploring the miles of trails, quiet lagoons, hidden sea caves, and fabulously cold water of Lake Superior.
 It’s an island paradise if ever there was one.